 “When the crisis hit, we were able to switch to virtual interviews virtually overnight because we had everything already prepared,” said Kuhlen.
 At the same time, the TA team had also started exploring how they could improve its job listings in order to “open up the funnel and attract more diverse candidates.”

 Givaudan is a major brand in fragrances and flavors and has fewer challenges attracting job seekers in those industries.
 As the company expands its footprint into adjacent industries, however, their brand recognition isn’t always an advantage in attracting talent.
 That’s where improving job listing performance plays a crucial role.

-In 2019, the Givaudan TA innovation team tried a different AI-augmented writing tool but wasn’t satisfied with the results and kept looking.
-After finding Datapeople, the team ran a selection of existing jobs through several competing tools in a backtest.
+In 2019, the Givaudan TA innovation team tried augmented writing software but wasn’t satisfied with the results and kept looking.
+After finding Datapeople, the team ran a selection of existing jobs through several competing platforms in a backtest.
 They found that jobs that scored higher in Datapeople also had above-average application rates.
 “We had more reassurance from Datapeople than from other products on the market,” Kuhlen said.

 Diversity starts at the top of the funnel for Givaudan

 Givaudan’s analytics helped identify opportunities for improvement in their recruiting funnel.
 The TA team found that female applicants progressed through their hiring funnel at high rates.
 The problem was that they needed to attract more female applicants to the top of the funnel.

 Improving job ads would be crucial for improving top of funnel performance.
 Job listings offer a first glimpse into Givaudan for candidates who aren’t familiar with the brand and will only spend a few seconds on the careers page deciding whether to apply.